Roof leaks are never fun to deal with.

 While this might not be the most efficient check, just doing a spot check from the street doesn’t hurt.
 Getting on your roof, using a ladder, and inspecting your roof is something we don’t usually recommend.

-However, if you insist on getting on your roof, be sure to use safety protocols and ladder safety steps!
+However, if you insist on getting on your roof, use safety protocols and ladder safety steps!

 Note: Get some binoculars!
 Use binoculars to check your roof and get a closer view!

-It’s really simple to check your roof with missing shingles – it’s pretty obvious, so long as you get the right vantage point.
+It’s really simple to check your roof for shingles that are missing – it’s pretty obvious, so long as you get the right vantage point.

 Using binoculars is a good idea too!
 Be sure to be extra vigilant when heavy wind storms sweep through your area!